Chinese Province Offers the Ultimate Experience

 Drinking can form the basis for excellent hospitality, camaraderie and building of business relationships in China.
 You will rarely see anyone at a meal sipping their drink at their own pace as Westerners tend to do.
 Emptying your glass too quickly or drinking alone could show either you don't want to drink with the others, or it can embarrass your host, appearing as if they have not topped up your drink quickly enough.
 Conversely, drinking slowly can leave you with a full glass while others have an empty one, showing perhaps you don't think the drink is good, or you don't want to socialize with them.

 If you want the Chinese to adore you, watch how the group you are with does it a couple times, then copy.
 Don't be at all shy about using soft drinks or water to toast with if you are not comfortable with the pace of drinking (but avoid toasting with your tiny tea cup).
 Where it can get rowdy is when groups get a little over enthusiastic.
 You may see men competing in good humour to get another more and more drunk.
 You might also find someone very keen to keep pouring you large drinks.
 There is a kind of pushiness you sometimes come across in China which seems serious to us (think of two people loudly arguing over the bill, where each is trying to pay for the whole meal, and seeming very angry at their friend trying to pay) but is really just a way of showing friendliness and good manners.
+Be comfortable, confident and warm about your own limits and you should have a grand time.

 If you can use them, great!
 And expect everyone to compliment you on your skills.
 If you want to come across as particularly classy, try to hold your chopsticks as much towards the top as possible.
 If you can't use them, have no fear.
 You will often be offered cutlery, or if there is none available you can easily get along with a Chinese porcelain spoon.